You will find out how to find Youtube keywords and research CPC, Competition, and much more in this article.

 - AutoSuggest phrases are keywords: YouTube arrays phrases in a specific manner.
 Usually, they have substantial monthly search volumes.

 SEO can be broken down into a few categories – content SEO, Video SEO, Image SEO, eCommerce SEO, etc. But, they all put into one basket.
 Search engines want to show the correct result at the top of SERP.

 Yes, in some cases, that doesn’t happen.
 Still, old, non-informative, and ugly web pages rank higher on SERP for some keywords.

 Yet, you shouldn’t try to control search engine rankings yourself.
 Search engines don’t like that.

 But, you can do your part greatly.

 In YouTube on-page SEO, keyword optimization matters a lot.
-After your quality video, keyword research is the next thing you want to think.
+After your quality video, keyword research is the next thing you want to think about.
 Probably before creating your video.

-By using the above video keyword research methods, you can come up with tons of ideas for your future videos.
+Using the above video keyword research methods, you can come up with many ideas for your future videos.

-So what techniques do you use to find keywords for YouTube videos?
+So what techniques do you use to find YouTube keywords for YouTube videos?